kensipe/spock-workshop/Readme.md

 ** Unroll **
 The `AccountServiceSpec` has a feature now with a `where:` body.
 Modify the feature to have an `@Unroll`.
 In the unroll, report the values of the variables being used in the test.

-#### Lab: Spies
-The provided class `WebResourceSpec` has the implementation missing in order to test.
-Uncomment the expected block and make the test work.

 ### Spock Extension Labs